-- 4.1 Items requiring periodic verification of calibration include: - ram pressure, - angle of gyration, - gyration frequency, - LVDT (or other means used to continuously record the specimen height), and - oven temperature. - 4.2 Verification of the mold and platen dimensions and the inside finish of the mold are also required. - 4.3 When the computer and software options are used, periodically verify the data processing system output using a procedure designed for such purposes. - 4.4 The manufacturer, other agencies providing such services, or in-house personnel may perform the verification of the calibration system standardization and quality checks.
-Frequency of verification must follow manufacturer's recommendations. - 5.
-PREPARATION OF THE SGC - 5.1 Turn on the compactor and allow it to warm up before the asphalt concrete mixture is ready for placement in the mold. - 5.2 Verify settings for angle and pressure. - 5.3 Select gyration or height mode.
+- 4.1 Items requiring periodic verification of calibration include: - ram pressure, - angle of gyration, - gyration frequency, - linear variable differential transducer (LVDT) [or other means used to continuously record the specimen height], and - oven temperature. - 4.2 Verification of the mold and platen dimensions and the inside finish of the mold are also required. - When the computer and software options are used, periodically verify the data processing system output using a procedure designed for such purposes. - 4.4 The manufacturer, other agencies providing such services, or in-house personnel may perform the verification of the calibration system standardization and quality checks.
+Frequency of verification must follow manufacturer's recommendations.

+5. PREPARATION OF THE SGC

+- 5.1 Turn on the compactor and allow it to warm up before the asphalt concrete mixture is ready for placement in the mold. - 5.2 Verify settings for angle and pressure. - 5.3 Select gyration or height mode.
 Enter the design number of gyrations or required specimen height according to the specification or test procedure.

 Note 5-Gyration mode is normally used when molding samples for volumetric properties.
-Height mode is normally used when molding samples for performance testing such as Hamburg, Overlay, Cantabro, and IDT.
+Height mode is normally used when molding samples for performance testing such as Hamburg, Overlay, Cantabro, and Indirect Tensile Strength Test (IDT).

-5.4 Lubricate bearing surfaces as needed.

-- 5.5 Lubricate the surface of the rotating base and the surface of the four rollers. - 5.6 Follow the instructions in Sections 5.6.1 through 5.6.2 when monitoring the specimen height. - 5.6.1 Before placing the material in the mold, turn on the device for measuring and recording the height of the specimen.
-Verify that the readout is in the proper units (mm) and that the recording device is ready. - 5.6.2 If using a computer, prepare it to record the height data and enter the header information for the specimen.
+- 5.4 Lubricate bearing surfaces as needed. - 5.5 Lubricate the surface of the rotating base and the surface of the four rollers. - 5.6 Follow the instructions in Sections 5.6.1 5.6.2 when monitoring the specimen height.